6 min read October 19, 2021

 4. How will we cover health care in retirement?

-Health care costs are a big concern for retirees for good reason: The average healthy 65-year-old couple retiring today can expect to spend $662,156 on health care in the years ahead.2
+Planning for health care costs is essential.
+The average healthy 65-year-old couple retiring today can expect to spend $315,000 on health care in the years ahead.2

 If you plan to retire early—before you’re eligible for Medicare—can you rely on good health coverage from your spouse?
 COBRA health coverage lets you extend what your last employer offered for up to 18 months.
 But it can be expensive and tether you to employer plan changes.

-“It really comes down to shopping,” De Haan says.
+“It really comes down to shopping,” Hansen says.
 A state health care exchange may provide an affordable option.
 Or a spouse may opt to work part-time in early retirement to help pay medical costs.

 5. Which one of us is more likely to live longer?

 The question is tough but crucial.
 Which of you faces better genetic odds for longevity?
-(You can use the Social Security Administration's life expectancy calculator to find out.)
-The higher-earning spouse might want to work longer or at least delay Social Security withdrawals, to preserve more of an earnings cushion for the other, should they live longer.
+The higher earning spouse might want to work longer or at least delay Social Security withdrawals, to preserve more of an earnings cushion for the other, should they live longer.
 You don’t want a grieving partner returning to the workforce just to make ends meet.

 6. When should we begin to collect Social Security?

 Longevity isn’t the only factor determining when to draw Social Security.
-Those who retire early also face an “earnings test.”
+Those who retire early also face a Social Security Administration “earnings test”.

 7. How active do you want to be with family, friends, and community?

-“You see a lot of retirees who are more active than me,” says 39-year-old De Haan.
+“You see a lot of incredibly active retirees,” Hansen says.
 “They’re involved in charities, they’re doing stuff in the community, and they’re still working.”

 Talk about how active each of you want to be, whether you want to participate in activities together or have some independence, and how you might handle it if you have differing desires.